 As an SCCM admin, I would love to monitor the Inbox folders of SCCM servers.
 SCCM CB inbox folders are not very critical as SCCM 2007.
 But those folders are significant in identifying issues.
 Monitoring Folders and Files are essential for another application as well.

-I have seen IT Pros looking for solutions to monitor their Oracle or SQL or SharePoint application cache folders and files.
+I have seen IT Pros looking for solutions to monitor their Oracle, SQL, or SharePoint application cache folders and files.
 There are loads of scripts available in the community to monitor the files and folders.
-But this can cause the impact on the performance of your applications.
+But this can cause an impact on the performance of your applications.

 Can Monitoring Folders and Files cause performance issue?

-Yes, there are possibilities of significant performance impact to your applications if you didn’t configure the monitoring folders and file in a systematic way.
-As I mentioned above there are many scripts available in the community to monitor folders and files via SCOM.
-But all are optimised?
+Yes, there are possibilities of significant performance impact to your applications if you didn’t configure the monitoring folders and files systematically.
+As I mentioned above, many scripts are available in the community to monitor folders and files via SCOM.
+But all are optimized?
 I don’t think so.

-Discovery of folder and files should be optimised
+The Discovery of folders and files should be optimized

 SCOM Management Pack for Monitoring Folders and Files

 Savision Management Pack for SCOM helps to simplify Windows files and folder monitoring.
-It adds a simple but powerful wizard that provides users with the ability to create rules for monitoring specific Windows files and folders.
+It adds a simple but powerful wizard that allows users to create rules for monitoring specific Windows files and folders.

-This SCOM Management Pack for Monitoring folders and files will be able to easily target the file(s) you want to monitor.
+This SCOM Management Pack for Monitoring folders and files will easily target the file(s) you want to monitor.
 You have two options to configure either manually or using a wildcard.
-Checkout a few options are available in relation to the monitor:-
+Check out a few options that are available to the monitor:-

 Whether the files count is too high or too low